Scala tips and code snippets.

 """

-val c = 'X'
+'val c = 'X'

 val x = 'symbolValue

-val `reservedKeywords` = 2
+Map keys for example.`val `reservedKeywords` = 2

-def methodName(x: Type1, y: Type2)
+val `case` = 1.,def methodName(x: Type1, y: Type2)

 methodName(x, y)